lsst-sqre/sqr-016/index.rst

 The LSST Stack Release Process
 ------------------------------

-The LSST stack is a large mixed Python/C++ codebase split among many repos with multiple depndencies between them built by a niche build system.
+The LSST stack is a large mixed Python/C++ codebase split among many repos with multiple dependencies between them built by a niche build system.
 The release process is therefore a bit complex and can be protracted.
-In an attempt to have to co-ordinate the state of the release with 80+ developers, or worse, have them down tools while a release is being minted, this process has been optimized to impact development as little as possible.
+In an attempt not to have to co-ordinate the state of the release with 80+ developers, or worse, have them down tools while a release is being minted, this process has been optimized to impact development as little as possible.
 Unless a developer needs to be called upon to fix a failing integration or platform test, she can carry on as normal.

 In gross, the conceptual steps are: